1. Verb + -ing (gerund)

 Examples:

 The “that” structure is more formal.
-The –ing form is often more common in everday English.
+The –ing form is often more common in everyday English.